 For baby boomers, moving to the suburbs when they got married and had children was part and parcel of the American Dream.
 It seemed to be the natural order of things that you would leave behind the strife and stress of the city for a greener, safer place where you could raise your children.

-Recently, though, I stood at the kitchen window watching an industrious gopher unearth a truly gopheramazing amount of dirt into the middle of my back yard.
+Recently, though, I stood at the kitchen window watching an industrious gopher unearth a truly amazing amount of dirt into the middle of my back yard.
 As the excavation of his ever-expanding underground empire began to pile up, I began to think.
 That back yard is little used now, (except by the gopher), and the swing set is long abandoned by children who have gone off to make lives and families of their own.

 I began to remember the care-free days of apartment living.
 No weeds to pull, no lawns to mow, no roof tiles to replace.
 Is it time to move back to the city?